 You can set a future date as and when you want your payments to go out.

-When using Xero with Telleroo you can set any Payment date here and we will schedule your payment run for this date at 10am.
-To my knowledge this doesn’t work with Transferwise or any other banking system.
+When using Xero with Telleroo you can set any payment date here and we will schedule your payment run for this date at 10am.

 As you can tell by the length of this piece, you need to think this through before getting started.
 You need to have a Bacs facility with your bank to fully take advantage of Xero Bacs payments.
 Any business with less than 500 employees should look into alternatives.